lauracondon/pands-project2021/README.md

 This github repository contains my final project for the 2021 Programming and Scripting module for GMIT's HDip in Science in Computing (Data Analytics).

-Along with this README which will explain the project in detail, this repository contains the following:
+Along with this README, which will explain the project in detail, this repository contains the following:

 - README-images - this folder contains copies of the images embedded in this README.
 - data-visualizations - this folder contains all png files outputted by analysis.py.